reactjs/react.dev/content/docs/testing-recipes.md

 });
 ```

 Different DOM events and their properties are described in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent).
-Note that you need to pass `{ bubbles: true }` in each event you create for it to reach the React listener because React automatically delegates events to the document.
+Note that you need to pass `{ bubbles: true }` in each event, you create for it to reach the React listener because React automatically delegates events to the document.

 > Note:
 >